BYTESHAUS/read-write/README+/software/QA/README+/code-quality.md

 **C)** Coding isn't a self-contained activity but an ingredient of <sub>[![Arc Deco.](../../../_rsc/_img/ArcDeco/ArcDeco-bar-14px_rounded.png)](../../../software/ArcDeco/README.md)</sub>&thinsp;, where quality is a motive, derivative, and bonus.

 Quality code does the work of <ins>introducing</ins> design rather than prompt deciphering and patching.
-SIMPLE [after](../../../pencraft/README+/quotes/README+/cornerstones.md#complex2simple) Complex

 ## Moralité